jorgeblanez/calculator/README.md

 Calculator project from TOP

-Last assignment from the fundamentals list.
+Last assignment from the foundations path.
 Next stop, Ruby on Rails